MaoSalman/testingrepo/readme.md

 This is a testing repository.\
 My name is Salman.\
-I am learning Data Science.
+I am learning Data Science with Python.